 Campaign States (Terminal):

 failed - None of the calls were made (5xx /4xx / invalid numbers) for all of the phone numbers for the campaign.
-Immediate failures are marked as failed as well with HTTP status code reflecting the reason for failure
+Immediate failures are marked as failed as well with the HTTP status code reflecting the reason for failure.

 completed - all / partial calls (where the end time was reached) were made successfully.